 I highly encourage us to also be aware of energy parasites, those who tend to be negative towards us or the things around them.
 If they are our friends or family, we need to be mindful of our energy first by asking ourselves whether or not we have enough to share.

 Mindfulness in The Things We Tell Ourselves

 I have a confession, I am very critical of myself and I hold myself to an extremely high standard.
 Phew, that was difficult to admit!
-My inner critique is not the nicest and it is so easy for her to say hurtful things when I fail, but she’s brief when it comes to giving compliment.
+My inner critic is not the nicest and it is so easy for her to say hurtful things when I fail, but she’s brief when it comes to giving compliment.
 Imagine having a friend like that, I bet they will not be your friend anymore after one week.

 It took me a while to learn that harsh words come from a good place because I’m such an overachiever that I fear anything less than perfection.
 Words cut deep, and I have inflicted so many wounds self deprecating wounds onto myself, and it still bring tears till this day whenever I think about it.
 So many years spent thinking that ‘I’m not good enough’ and ‘I’m only a burden to others around me’.
 It is a dangerous place to be especially when I get so scared that those things were true that I withdrew myself from the people around me.
 So the next time when we encounter it, remember to ask if this is really how we feel, is it really true? and why do we have these types of thoughts.

 Practicing self love is like taking care of our inner child.
 It requires patience, time and dedication.
 It doesn’t grow over night and sometimes take years to realize.
 I have been on this journey many times, it wasn’t perfect nor was it always continuous because life happens.
 Sometimes we may feel like we haven’t made progress at all, and it is due to the fact that there are new lessons that we must cultivate in order for us to elevate onward.